 The original game featured dynamic lighting.
 Special lighting volumes were also utilized to distribute it more efficiently.
 These volumes required ray tracing, a technology unavailable on consoles.

-Solution: Since using lighting volumes was not feasible, we replaced dynamic lighting with static lighting.
-The trick was to maintain as much similarity to the original as possible.
-Wherever possible, the lighting was baked to ensure consistent performance across all platforms.
+Since lighting volumes weren’t a viable option, we switched from dynamic to static lighting.
+The main challenge was preserving the look and feel of the original setup.
+Wherever possible, we baked the lighting to ensure stable performance across all platforms.

 Challenge 2: Geometry